Jompra/SDA-SEB-Install-Instructions/PGAdmin4.md

 If you see your database in the left hand panel, you are 100% set up and ready to go.

-If you face a hickup we will make a note and then offer an alternative solution during the course.
+If you face a hickup or this doesn't work we will make a note and then offer an alternative solution during the course.
 For now don't worry about it.